The 20 Best Books About Thailand to Read Before You Go

 19. Thai Street Food by David Thompson

 This book is HUGE.
 Part cookbook, part travel book, part work of art.
-The recipes are serious business—not “quick weeknight dinners”—but the photography and stories make it worth flipping through even if you never turn on the stove.
-A real celebration of Thailand’s food culture.
+The recipes are serious business, not “quick weeknight dinners”, but the photography and storytelling make it worth flipping through even if you never turn on the stove.
+A genuine celebration of Thailand’s food culture that belongs on a coffee table as much as in a kitchen.

 Thai Street Food